In an era of change, not even Rega’s best-selling turntable is immune to the desire for a fresh approach.

 Besides, if you can render a record so faithfully as the Planar 1 does, that warmth of its rivals begins to feel like the sonic counterpart of dousing your Christmas dinner in tomato ketchup.

 When the record receives its adrenaline shot with Darkness Of The Dream, the Planar 1 turntable is more than capable of snapping at its heels.

 The combination of energy and solidity resonates superbly with the Tom Petty/Waterboys-infused drive of this track, as it does when supporting the album’s more delicate numbers.

-But it takes a comparison with the Award-winning Pro-Ject Essential II to truly appreciate this turntable.
+But it takes a comparison with the excellent Pro-Ject Primary E to truly appreciate this turntable.

-We are admirers of Pro-Ject’s indiscriminate signature sound, and are more than able to enjoy the warmth the Essential II brings to our copy of Django Reinhardt’s Djangology.
+We are admirers of Pro-Ject’s indiscriminate signature sound, and are more than able to enjoy the warmth the Primary brings to our copy of Django Reinhardt’s Djangology.

 Yet, lift the disc over to the Planar 1, and suddenly Rega makes its competitor’s rendition sound like a rehearsal.

 Pro-Ject’s timing is by no means lazy, but it is made to appear so by the Planar 1; there’s a smoothness to the way Reinhardt fingers his notes on the former, but it is only when heard on the latter you discover the track’s intensity.

 That precision translates, and finally we are able to hear the distinction between those notes stroked and those punished with a firm hand.